kekyo/maplibre-gl-layers/README.md

     return true; // Skip sprites that are not buses
   }

-  // Adjust the transparency of images in Sublayer 0/Order 0 updater.updateImage(0, 0, { opacity: 0.6 });
+  // Adjust the transparency of images in sub-layer 0/order 0 updater.updateImage(0, 0, { opacity: 0.6 });
   return true; // Continue iterating
 });
 console.log(`Sprites with adjusted opacity: ${dimmed}`);
 ```

-The second argument passed to `updateForEach` is a reusable updater object.
-Avoid storing it outside the callback; apply the required changes immediately.

-To inspect the current image layout, call `updater.getImageIndexMap()` and iterate over the available sub-layer and order combinations.
+The updater passed to `updateForEach` is reusable.
+Avoid storing it outside the callback; apply changes immediately.
+To inspect the current image layout, call `updater.getImageIndexMap()` and iterate through the available sub-layer and order pairs.

 ---